Dorset: Transport

 Dorset is connected to London by two main line railways.
-The West of England Main Line runs through the north of the county at Gillingham and Sherborne.
+The West of England line runs through the north of the county at Gillingham and Sherborne.
 Running west from London Waterloo to Exeter St Davids in Devon, it provides a service for those who live in the western districts of Dorset.
-The South West Main Line runs through the south at Bournemouth, Poole, Dorchester and the terminus at Weymouth.
-Additionally, the Heart of Wessex Line runs north from Weymouth to Bristol and the Swanage Railway, a heritage steam and diesel railway, runs the 10 km between Norden and Swanage.
+The South West Main Line runs through the south via Bournemouth, Poole, and Dorchester to its terminus at Weymouth.
+Additionally, the Heart of Wessex Line runs north from Weymouth to Bristol and Gloucester.
+The Swanage Railway, a heritage steam and diesel railway, runs the 10 km between Norden and Swanage.

-Dorset is one of few English counties not well served by canals and has no motorways.
+Dorset is one of few English counties not well served by canals, and has no motorways.
 The A303, A35 and A31 trunk roads run through the county.
 The A303, which connects the West Country to London via the M3, clips the north-west of the county.
 The A35 crosses the county in a west–east direction from Honiton in Devon, via Bridport, Dorchester, Poole, Bournemouth and Christchurch, to Southampton in Hampshire.
 The A31 connects to the A35 at Bere Regis, and passes east through Wimborne and Ferndown to Hampshire, where it later becomes the M27.
 Other main roads in the county include the A338, A354, A37 and A350.
 The A338 heads north from Bournemouth to Ringwood (Hampshire) and on to Salisbury (Wiltshire) and beyond.
 The A354 also connects to Salisbury after travelling north-east from Weymouth in the south of the county.
 The A37 travels north-west from Dorchester to Yeovil in Somerset.
 The A350 also leads north, from Poole through Blandford and Shaftesbury, to Warminster in Wiltshire.

 A passenger seaport and an international airport are situated in the county.
-Brittany Ferries and Condor Ferries operate out of Poole Harbour; Brittany Ferries provide access to Cherbourg in France and Condor Ferries sail a seasonal service to the Channel Islands and St Malo, France.
+Brittany Ferries operates out of Poole Harbour, providing access to Guernsey as well as to Cherbourg and St Malo in France.
 Poole and Portland harbours are capable of taking cruise liners.
 Bournemouth Airport, on the edge of Hurn village 6 km north of Bournemouth, has scheduled and charter flights.

-Morebus and Damory provide a county wide bus network with frequent services linking major towns, including Bournemouth, Poole and Wimborne, and a varied service in further rural locations.
-The First Group operate buses in the Weymouth and Bridport area, including a regular route along the A35 from Weymouth to Axminster, which helps to compensate for the missing rail link west of Dorchester; and the Jurassic Coaster service, which runs along the county's coastline.
+Morebus and Damory provide a county-wide bus network with frequent services linking major towns, including Bournemouth, Poole and Wimborne, and a varied service in further rural locations.
+First Group operate buses in the Weymouth and Bridport area, including a regular route along the A35 from Weymouth to Axminster, which helps to compensate for the missing rail link west of Dorchester; and the Jurassic Coaster service, which runs along the county's coastline.
 Yellow Buses provided bus services within Bournemouth and outlying areas until they ceased operating in 2022.